-In situations where Samples are reported as atypical for GH, and/or where investigations indicate reliable intelligence on possible GH abuse, ADOs should Target Test the Athlete for GH analysis.
+In situations where a Sample is reported as atypical for GH, and/or where investigations indicate reliable intelligence on possible GH abuse, ADOs should Target Test the Athlete for GH analysis.
 In addition, ADOs are strongly encouraged to store serum Samples for future and Further Analysis when further technological advancements for GH analysis are available.